-- According to Jorge Luis Borges' Book of Imaginary Beings, the Peryton is a mythological monster said to come from Atlantis, that resembles a stag with the wings and hindparts of an eagle, but casts the shadow of a man.
+- According to Jorge Luis Borges' Book of Imaginary Beings, the peryton (which also ended up in Dungeons & Dragons) is a mythological monster said to come from Atlantis, that resembles a stag with the wings and hindparts of an eagle, but casts the shadow of a man.

 - In I Capture the Castle, when the family first meets Simon, Cassandra notes that from the angle where she stands, his shadow looks like a devil.
 She references this incident later when she has misgivings about him.

-- In David Eddings' Sparhawk series (specifically, The Tamuli), the Delphae — AKA The Shining Ones — are capable of using their mastery of light to make themselves perfectly invisible.
+- In David Eddings' The Tamuli, the Delphae — AKA The Shining Ones — are capable of using their mastery of light to make themselves perfectly invisible.
 It's only one of several invisibility-techniques in that world (others involve messing with minds and messing with time), and like all of them, it has a drawback — their shadows are still visible, and can be spotted.
 It never actually comes up anywhere outside of an initial warning, though.
 Despite the Delphaic companion of the main cast doing lots of invisible scouting, nobody ever notices her shadow.
-Ah well.